idbrii/daveconfig/codereview.md

 	* See [Game Programming Patterns - Component](http://gameprogrammingpatterns.com/component.html) for an in-depth example.

+## Implementation

+* Call super in overridden functions or comment why you're not calling super.
+	* Distinguishes whether not calling super is an oversight.
+	* If super is called in a called function, then comment.

 ## Style

 * Name booleans (variables and query functions) like a question: IsFollowing, ShouldFollow, WasSuccessful, HasCompleted.